 Everyone deserves to have a great sex life.
-So although it’s essential to please your partner in bed, it’s equally important that your desires are fulfilled too.
+So although it’s important to please your partner in bed, it’s equally essential that your own desires are fulfilled.

-If what you want doesn’t stray too far from what you’re already getting, it’s a small thing and communication about it can be handled in the bedroom.
-But if you yearn for something more unusual or extreme, it might be better to discuss it outside the bedroom.
+If what you want doesn’t stray too far from what you already do, it’s a small thing and communication about it can be handled in the bedroom.
+But if you’re aching for something more unusual or extreme, it might be better to discuss it outside the bedroom.

-Perhaps you’d like oral sex, maybe you want to try some light bondage.
+Perhaps your partner skimps on the oral.
+Maybe you’d like to use a blindfold or try the 69 position.
 Activities that aren’t too different from what you’re already doing can be handled easily inside the bedroom itself.

-For the smaller stuff, it’s fine to just introduce them gently and see how it goes.
-For example, have some neck ties at the ready and see if she’ll let you tie her wrists together or to the bed.
+For the smaller stuff, it’s probably fine to just introduce them gently and see how it goes.
+For example, have a necktie at the ready and see if she’ll let you cover her eyes with a whisper in her ear that you’re going to kiss and caress her from head to toe.

 If you do decide to be spontaneous, there are some important points to bear in mind: